 Respond to compliments with one enthusiastic word: “Really?”

-Say it like a kid hearing that she gets to meet her favorite actress at Disneyland.
-Super excited and positive with a beaming smile like you can’t believe how freaking lucky you are.
+Say it like a kid hearing that she gets to meet Santa Claus for the first time: super excited and positive with a beaming smile like you can’t believe how freaking lucky you are.
 Fake it til you make it baby!

 Guess what happens.
 Your boyfriend is going to give you another compliment to reinforce what he just said, and he’s going to say it with gusto to convince you because you opened yourself to his opinion.
 It’s like an instant boost of confidence espresso!
 You might even get away with saying it twice!